-(iii) Circulation system planning shall include systems for pedestrian, bicycle, and public transportation where appropriate.
+(ii) Circulation system planning shall include systems for pedestrian, bicycle, and public transportation where appropriate.
 Circulation planning and projects should support existing and proposed shoreline uses that are consistent with the master program.

-(iii) Plan, locate, and design proposed transportation and parking facilities where routes will have the least possible adverse effect on unique or fragile shoreline features, will not result in a net loss of shoreline ecological functions, or and will not adversely impact existing or planned waterdependent uses.
+(iii) Plan, locate, and design proposed transportation and parking facilities where routes will have the least possible adverse effect on unique or fragile shoreline features, will not result in a net loss of shoreline ecological functions, and will not adversely impact existing or planned waterdependent uses.
 Where other options are available and feasible, new roads or road expansions should not be built within shoreline jurisdiction.

 (iv) The use of shorelands for parking lots and facilities is not preferred, even for water-oriented and preferred uses.
 When feasible, parking should be located outside of shoreline jurisdiction.
-When infeasible, parking Parking facilities in shorelines are not a preferred use and shall be allowed only as necessary to support an authorized use and must be sited landward of the primary use and structure.
+When infeasible, parking shall be allowed only as necessary to support an authorized use and must be sited landward of the primary use and structure.